 My practice now

 My current private practice is based in Ealing W5.
-Away from this practice, I also work as a counsellor at King’s College Hospital NHS Foundation trust, treating individual and couple clients who are referred by various medical staff working in the catchment area.
+Away from this practice, I also work as a psychosexual counsellor at King’s College Hospital NHS Foundation trust, treating individual and couple clients who are referred by various medical staff working in the catchment area.
 The examples of psychosexual difficulties which I can treat are; low desire, pain during intercourse, premature ejaculation and erectile difficulties.

 My practice before